30 Best US Museums for History Buffs main image

 Colonial Williamsburg: Williamsburg, VA

 Colonial Williamsburg is an enormous living history museum dedicated to preserving, restoring, recreating, and presenting a colonial town as it was in the 18th century.
-While it can be a little strange interacting with the in-character staff, it's a fascinating glimpse into the country's past.

 The National World War II Museum: New Orleans, LA